 The center of its silver-toned dial, for example, is decorated with a guilloche pattern.
-Although not as elaborate as that on a “real” Breguet, the “solar” pattern that we see here is still finely executed and goes quite nicely together with the signature fluted case and the usual “Breguet” hands that are crafted from steel and then heat-blued to achieve that noble color that you can see on the pictures.
+Although not as elaborate as that on a “real” Breguet, the “solar” pattern that we see here is still finely executed and goes nicely together with the signature fluted case and the usual “Breguet” hands that are crafted from steel and then heat-blued (a fairly rare use of the time-consuming and relatively expensive technique in this price range that, in my opinion, considerably increases the perceived value of this timekeeper) to achieve that noble color that you can see on the pictures.

 Perhaps, the only thing that is lacking here is a face crafted from a more noble metal.
-Even a so called German silver alloy that a certain brand from Glashutte seems to love so much, would definitely make this device look a lot more expensive.
+Even a so-called German silver alloy that a certain brand from Glashutte loves so much would make this device look a lot more expensive.
 However, it would also actually become more expensive and Ickler still has a long way to go to sell premium-priced timepieces.

-Trying to put the timekeeper as close as possible to the industry’s golden ratio (it is widely believed that an ideal dress watch should not exceed 39 millimeters in diameter and must also be quite thin), the German conglomerate took a relatively compact (yet by no means ultra-thin) self-winding mechanism and packed it into a nicely sculpted body.
-Measuring just 40.50 millimeters in diameter and exactly 10 mm from top of the flat sapphire crystal to case back cover, the watch looks great and feels quite comfortable.
+Trying to put the timekeeper as close as possible to the industry’s golden ratio (it is widely believed that an ideal dress watch should not exceed 39 millimeters in diameter and must also be thin), the German conglomerate took a relatively compact (yet by no means ultra-thin) self-winding mechanism and packed it into a nicely sculpted body.
+Measuring just 40.50 millimeters in diameter and exactly 10 mm from top of the flat sapphire crystal to case back cover, this new ref.
+U6282C-LA5.1 looks great and feels comfortable on a normal wrist.

-By the way, while the German brand buys movements from Swiss manufacturers (this one is powered by a Sellita caliber SW200 automatic movement), they still have a very decent park of CNC equipment to make their own cases of a very high quality: not a small feat in an industry where such parts are often outsourced to different Chinese factories.
+By the way, while the German brand buys movements from Swiss manufacturers (this one is powered by a Sellita caliber SW200 automatic movement, which, in its own turn, is a “clone” of the good old ETA 2824-2 workhorse, but with an extra jewel in its going train), they still have a decent park of CNC equipment to make their own cases of the highest quality: not a small feat in an industry where such parts are often outsourced to different Chinese factories.

-At this time, the Limes Pharo Cartouche is offered at just €780 (German VAT and shipping costs included), so if you are looking for a watch that could would look appropriate with a wedding suit or a business dress, but are still not ready to shell thousands for a Swiss made watch of higher pedigree, you should probably give this timepiece a long look.
+At this time, the self-winding version of the Limes Pharo Cartouche is offered at just €780 (German VAT and shipping costs included), so if you are looking for a watch that could would look appropriate with a wedding suit or a business dress, but are still not ready to shell thousands for a Swiss made watch of higher pedigree, you should probably give this timepiece a good long look.

 Number of jewels: 26